CChenGenn/Timor/README.md

-# Timor is a cute hero
+# Timor is a cute hero.